 The information documented in the Orange county highway patrol crash report can be a fact or an opinion.
-For instance, the time, date and location of crash are facts.
+For instance, the time, date, and location of the crash are facts.
 On the other hand, fault determinations are the opinions of the highway patrol.

 Everyone has an entitlement to their own opinion.
 The insurance company also carries out its own investigation and gives an opinion on which party is at fault.
 Sometimes the opinions of the insurance company and the highway patrol are different.
 That is why the legal representation from our Orange County car accident attorneys is absolutely important.

 If a crash report isn’t admissible in a trial, how then can it help?
 Our Orange County car accident attorneys use the crash report to negotiate a settlement for you.
-The highway patrol crash report can help your case in the following ways:
+The highway patrol crash report can help your case in several ways, including:

 - The insurance adjuster asks for a copy of the crash report before negotiating a car accident settlement.

 - The highway patrol has no personal stake in your case and is therefore an unbiased witness.
 Observations given by the highway patrol concerning what happened and the injuries sustained are more persuasive than statements of witnesses.